archlinux/aur/README.md

 1. `nano ~/.nbxplorer/Main/settings.config` Set "btc.rpc.auth=" according to the prior set values in the bitcoind configuration file.

 ### btcpayserver
 1. `nano ~/.btcpayserver/Main/settings.config` Uncomment the SQLite database line.
-Alternatively, a different can be used instead.
+Alternatively, a different database can be used instead.

 ### nginx
-1. `sudo nano /etc/nginx/nginx.conf` and cofigure your nginx server as a reverse proxy to the btcpayserver http server.
+1. `sudo nano /etc/nginx/nginx.conf` and configure your nginx server as a reverse HTTP proxy to the btcpayserver HTTP server.

 ## Required services
 1. `sudo systemctl start bitcoind.service`